UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 UConn vs. Saint Mary's (CA) Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup at different sportsbooks.
+See the odds, spread and over/under for this matchup listed at several sportsbooks.

 |Favorite